 Medical and health services managers oversee healthcare facilities like hospitals and clinics.
 Their duties include accounting and budgeting, human resources management, and the development of new health programs.
 Professionals in this field need organizational and research skills to keep their facilities running efficiently.

 Clinical supervisors manage the day-to-day operations of medical clinics.
 These supervisors maintain scheduling for clinic employees, delegate tasks, enforce healthcare quality standards, and manage inventory.
-Clinical supervisors may also be in charge of clinical records and patient reports.
+Clinical supervisors may also take charge of clinical records and patient reports.

-Many upper-level careers in healthcare management can be obtained with a bachelor's degree and at least five years of experience, but a master's degree in healthcare administration can help graduates enter this upper tier without spending as much time working their way through the ranks.
-This degree also builds the skills necessary to succeed in these higher-pressure positions.
+Many upper-level careers require a bachelor's degree and at least five years of experience, but a master's degree in healthcare administration can help graduates enter this upper tier more quickly.

 A director of managed care is a liaison between managed care staff and healthcare administration in rehab centers, nursing homes, senior living centers, and hospitals.
 Directors of managed care coordinate between departments, keep contracts updated, and act as go-betweens for medical facilities and various governmental agencies.